drinkbird/drinkbird.github.io/about.md

 ## Bio

-Anastasios (Tasos) Piotopoulos is a passionate software engineer (M.Sc.) and aspiring architect, specialized in web and cloud technologies.
-His lifelong mission is solving problems through building high-quality software.
-He's also a blogger, speaker and a meetup organizer.
-Over the years, Anastasios has been involved in the construction of everything from simple tooling to enterprise cloud solutions.
+Anastasios (Tasos) Piotopoulos is a passionate software engineer and aspiring software architect with a lifelong mission of solving complex problems through building high-quality software.
+Over the years, he has been involved in the construction of everything from simple tooling to enterprise cloud-native solutions.
+Anastasios has a master's degree in Software Engineering and Ubiquitous Computing from University College Dublin and he currently works at Jet.com as a Senior Back End Engineer.

 ![Anastasios Piotopoulos]({{ site.baseurl }}/images/AnastasiosPiotopoulos.jpg)